CGRN Investors Have Opportunity to Lead Capstone Green Energy Corporation Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-13, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Capstone Green Energy Corporation ("Capstone" or the "Company") (NASDAQ: CGRN; OTC: CGRNQ).
+16, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Capstone Green Energy Corporation ("Capstone" or the "Company") (NASDAQ: CGRN; OTC: CGRNQ).

 Class Period: June 14, 2021 – September 22, 2023